shogun-toolbox/shogun/doc/readme/DEVELOPING.md

         ./scripts/check_format.sh "feature/BRANCH_NAME" "develop"

-    The script will provide you with the necessary information to fix potential style errors.
-All of this is done by using [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
-Make sure to have it installed on your local machine, or the above script won't work.
+    The script will provide you with the necessary information to fix potential style errors.All     of this is done by using [clang-format](https://clang.llvm.org/docs/ClangFormat.html).Make sure to have it installed on your local machine, or the above script won't work.
 Update the commit once you have fixed the errors.
 9. [Rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) against shogun's develop branch.
     This might cause rebase errors, which you need to [solve](https://help.github.com/articles/resolving-merge-conflicts-after-a-git-rebase/)